neulab/prompt2model/CONTRIBUTING.md

 # Contributing to prompt2model

-If you're reading this, you're probably interested in contributing to prompt2model.
-Thank you for your interest!
+Thanks for your interest in contributing to prompt2model!
+We appreciate your support and welcome your contributions.
+Here's a guide to help you get started:

 ## Developer Installation

-If you're a developer, you should also install pre-commit hooks before developing.
+If you're a developer, it's recommended to install pre-commit hooks before starting your development work.
+These hooks ensure code formatting, linting, and type checking.
+To install the pre-commit hooks, run the following command:

 ```bash
 pre-commit install
 ```

-These will do things like ensuring code formatting, linting, and type checking.

-You'll also want to run tests to make sure your code is working by running the following:
+Additionally, it's essential to run tests to verify the functionality of your code.
+Execute the following command to run the tests:

 ```bash
 pytest